Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs: Workspace Guided-DaSH Method

-Considering mobile robots, coordination between the motions of robots is required when they are physically in proximity to each other.
-Our insight is that we can leverage the skeleton to approximate when coordination is necessary by modeling the movement of the robots through the workspace as movement along the skeleton.
-Specifically, coordination is necessary when robots are traversing the same skeleton edge (either in the same or opposite direction) or traveling through the same skeleton vertex. \blue{This formulation imposes a structure on the search space that we capture through our heuristic search.}
+\blue{ Constructing $\mathcal{H}_{ts}$ requires knowledge about the problem space to make composition decisions about when coordination between robots is required during planning and the relevant path constraints. } Considering mobile robots, coordination between robots' motions is required when they are physically near each other.
+Our insight is that we can leverage the skeleton to approximate when coordination is needed by modeling the movement of the robots through the workspace as movement along the skeleton.
+Specifically, coordination is needed when robots are traversing the same skeleton edge (either in the same or opposite direction) or traveling through the same skeleton vertex.
+This formulation imposes a structure on the search space.

-\blue{ Workspace Guided-DaSH follows the structure shown in Alg.~\ref{alg:guided-dash}.
-Given a skeleton of the workspace, we first conduct our heuristic search to find a path over the skeleton for each robot using a MAPF algorithm.
-We set the capacity of each skeleton vertex and edge as given by the minimum clearance to an obstacle.} We then combine these paths to form the minimal necessary portion of the task space hypergraph.
-Fig.~\ref{fig:comp-arcs} shows an example of the conversion of the MAPF solution into $\mathcal{H}_{ts}$. \blue{Within task space elements, constraints represent the skeleton segments that each robot should traverse at that stage.} Robots traversing the same skeleton edge are grouped into the same task space element using composition hyperarcs.
-As robots move away from each other onto different edges, they are decoupled into separate task space elements, boosting planning efficiency by considering smaller \cspaces.
-Transition hyperarcs capture robots moving through the same skeleton vertex as well as robots moving between segments of the skeleton (i.e. moving between task space elements with the same robots but different constraints).
+Workspace Guided-DaSH follows the structure shown in Alg.~\ref{alg:guided-dash}.
+Given a workspace skeleton, we first conduct a heuristic search to find a path over the skeleton for each robot using a MAPF algorithm~\cite{ssfs-cbsfomap-15} \blue{(line~\ref{line:mapf})}.
+We set the capacity of each skeleton vertex and edge as given by the minimum clearance to an obstacle.
+We then combine these paths to form the minimal necessary portion of $\mathcal{H}_{ts}$ \blue{(line~\ref{line:hts})}.
+Fig.~\ref{fig:comp-arcs} shows an example of the conversion of the MAPF solution into $\mathcal{H}_{ts}$.
+Within task space elements, constraints represent the skeleton segments that each robot must traverse at that stage.
+Robots traversing the same skeleton edge are grouped into the same task space element.
+As robots move away from each other to different edges, they are decoupled into separate task space elements, boosting planning efficiency by considering smaller \cspaces.